auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     S_2 (starting state for the first round of a super-round)

+The XOR operation of the initial round of a superround moves the incoming `key0` from the left side of blowfish's P-box to the right side of the P-box.
+Paired with inserting `key1` as the first 32 bytes of the salt to BLOWFISH-EXPAND ensures that all 512 bits of the incoming keys are encoded relative to the subsequent state in just four blowfish block operations.

 The transitions between two super-rounds are designed to be synchronization points, and it doesn't make much sense to transfer a bcrypt key-stretching computation from one device to another outside these transitions.